Floopert/CW2024/Readme.md

     -LevelParent.java: The class now also implements InputEventListener so that it could react to the pause game action when an 'Escape' key is pressed.
 Added new getScene() method so that a temporarily paused screen could return its former scene and resume from where it stopped. pauseGame() method is added to pause the timeline and switch to the pause FXML page. resumeGame() method is added to resume the timeline if user chooses to resume from a pause.

-### added win game FXML page.
+#### added win game FXML page.
 [Commit: 2ac0177]
     Description: Upon winning the last level, a win game screen will be shown where user can choose to play again from Level 1 or go back to main menu.
+The page will also show the final score after winning the game.

     -LevelParent.java: The winGame() method now switches the scene to the win.fxml instead of just displaying the win image.

-### going to next level no longer resets user's health [Commit: 0da2c1e]
+#### going to next level no longer resets user's health [Commit: 0da2c1e]
     Description: If user takes damage in a level, when progressing to next level, the user will only have the remaining health from last level.
 For example, if the user completes level 1 with 3 health remaining, the user starts level 2 with only 3 health.
     But if the user dies in any level and replays the level, health is reset to default.
 For example, even if the user starts level 2 with only 3 health, if the user dies and replays at level 2, the user will start with the default of 5 health.